VindiceCode/SMSFix/Checklists/working-project-checklist.md

    - Files: src/services/dataPollingService.ts
    - Success: Regularly update key performance metrics from the API

-9. [ ] Core Integration and Testing
+9. [x] Core Integration and Testing
    - Files: tests/unit/coreComponents.test.ts, tests/integration/basicFlow.test.ts
    - Success: Core features work together, basic user flow tested and functional

 ## Progress Notes
-- Components 1-5 have been completed successfully.
+- Components 1-6 have been completed successfully.
+- Basic unit tests and integration tests have been implemented for core components.
-- Next steps: Focus on implementing Simple Optimization Suggestions (Component 6).
+- Next steps: Focus on implementing Critical Webhook Handlers (Component 7).

 ## Instructions for Aider
 - This is the working checklist for the SMS Optimization System project.